knative/serving/docs/runtime-contract.md

 If not provided, container startup and listening on the declared HTTP socket is considered sufficient to declare the container "ready" and "live" (see the probe definition below).
-If specified, liveness and readiness probes are REQUIRED to be of the the `httpGet` or `tcpSocket` types, and MUST target the inbound container port; platform providers SHOULD disallow other probe methods.
+If specified, liveness and readiness probes are REQUIRED to be of the `httpGet` or `tcpSocket` types, and MUST target the inbound container port; platform providers SHOULD disallow other probe methods.

 Because serverless platforms automatically scale instances based on inbound requests, and because noncompliant (or even failing) containers may be provided